mgonzalezporta/TeachingMaterial/doc/_de.md

 ## Differential gene expression
-*Note: This section is based and includes text from the [DESeq package vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq/inst/doc/DESeq.pdf) to which you can refer for more details.*

 A basic task in the analysis of expression data is the detection of differentially expressed genes.
 The *DESeq* package provides a method to test for differential expression by using the negative binomial distribution.
 It expects a matrix of count values where each column corresponds to a sample and each line to a feature (e.g. a gene).
 Typically, a *DESeq* analysis is performed in three different steps: count normalisation, dispersion estimation and differential expression test.

 ### Count normalisation